How Can We Help?

 Your integration is now configured, let’s check if everything is working fine.
 You just need to push a commit that includes the reference to an existing HacknPlan task in the message, for instance:

-When HacknPlan receives the notification of the push of that commit, the message is analyzed looking for references to tasks and the commit is added to all of them.
-Then, you can check the commits in the Source Code tab of the task edition panel.
+When HacknPlan receives the notification of the push of that commit, the message is analyzed looking for references to work items, and the commit is added to all of them.
+Then, you can check the commits in the Source Code section of the task detail panel.
 And remember, clicking on each one of the commits will take you to the details in GitLab!